blcdigital/blacklabelcreative/_posts/2012-01-22-rebuilding-again.md

 The way I build it will also be a new thing for me, as I'll be doing it live (sort of).
 Every time I finish a section, no matter how small, I'll add it immediately to the live site.
 This is so I can keep the development ticking over nicely and stay focused.
 Yes, there will no doubt be a couple of bugs that appear, although I'll do my best to limit this.

-With plan layed out, the only thing left is to start the process.
+With a plan written out, the only thing left is to start the process.
 No time like the present I guess!